-How you promote your company, your products and services is a very important part of the customer experience.
-How much clutter do you create for your customer’s email inbox?
+How you promote your company, your products and services is a very important part of the customer experience and creating trust.
+Do you create clutter for your customer’s email inbox?
 How many times does the customer miss an important message when it gets mixed into the clutter?
 And, it’s not just email.
-It’s any method of […]
+It’s any method […]

-How you promote your company, your products and services is a very important part of the customer experience.
-How much clutter do you create for your customer’s email inbox?
+How you promote your company, your products and services is a very important part of the customer experience and creating trust.
+Do you create clutter for your customer’s email inbox?
 How many times does the customer miss an important message when it gets mixed into the clutter?
 And, it’s not just email.
 It’s any method of communication, which includes text messages and social channels like Facebook, Twitter and others.
 Do you have a low readership or open rate on your communications?
 Perhaps it’s because the communications are more promotional than valuable.

 If your customers are willing to give you their email address or mobile phone number for you to text them – or if they sign up to follow you on a social channel – then you had better make it worth their while to do so.
 Otherwise, they will unsubscribe, delete the messages, or eventually turn against you for violating their trust.

 Seth Godin sends daily emails.
 Everyone wants them and expects them.
 That’s 365 – and every fourth year 366 – messages.
 His messages add value.
 He’s insightful and people look forward to reading his daily comments.
 They are short and to the point.
 And, every once in a while he’ll promote his newest book or a public event he is producing.
 And when he does promote, people buy.
 The reason is that he offers so much value before he promotes.
 And, the value is what helps make people trust him.
 I’m just guessing, but I believe that about 97%, if not more of what he sends his subscribers, is content.
 And, that’s a conservative guess.
 Out of 365 posts throughout the year, Seth may send out about a half dozen or so promotional messages.